timek612/explore-dotnet/README.md

 - _.net getting started_
 - _.net hello world tutorial_

-Commit your code to a new github repo called `dotnet-hello-world`, which logs the string `"Hello World"` to your terminal.
+Make a new file `hello-world.cs` and commit your code, which logs the string `"Hello World"` to your terminal.

-## Code Katas

 Our next step is to understand the basic syntax and structure of .NET and C#, including: